Own-Data-Privateer/hoardy-web/README.md

 - to do what `Hoardy-Web` does, you will have to manually enable it for each browser tab;
 - opening a link in a new tab will fail to archive the first page as you will not have Network Monitor open there yet; and then
 - you will have to check all your tabs for new data all the time and do \~5 clicks per tab to save it; and then
-- `HAR`s are `JSON`, meaning all that binary data gets encoded indirectly, thus making resulting `HAR` archives very inefficient for long-term storage, even when compressed.
+- `HAR`s are `JSON`, meaning all that binary data gets encoded indirectly, thus making resulting `HAR` archives very inefficient for long-term storage, as they take a lot of disk space, even when compressed.

 And then you still need something like this suite to look into the generated archives.